 Independent contractors, including those in the trucking, construction, and package delivery industries, are particularly vulnerable to the dangers of workplace accidents.
 Many workers in these fields experience high levels of stress on the job and may be fearful of reporting dangerous working conditions because of their temporary or limited employment status.
 Without workers’ compensation benefits, these workers could face critical issues if they are injured in an accident.

-Because matters relating to workplace accidents and worker classification are complicated, it is advisable for a person who has been injured on the job to seek the advice of an experienced workers’ compensation attorney.
+Because matters relating to workplace accidents and worker classification are complicated, it is advisable for a person who has been injured on the job to seek the advice of an experienced Charlotte workers compensation lawyer.

 Source: The American Prospect, “Workers on the edge,” David Bensman, April 7, 2014